MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/join-leave-multi-tenant-org.md

 # Join or leave a multi-tenant organization in Microsoft 365 (Preview)

 > [!NOTE]
-> Multi-tenant organizations in Microsoft 365 is currently rolling out and may not yet be available for all organizations.
+> Multi-tenant organizations in Microsoft 365 is available in [targeted release](/microsoft-365/admin/manage/release-options-in-office-365).

 To join a multi-tenant organization, a global administrator in the owner organization must first add your organization to the multi-tenant organization.
 Once they've done that, you can join the multi-tenant organization.
 You'll need the tenant ID of the owner organization in order to join.